AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

   project file in :file:`{<prefix>}/share/gpr` is to be used.

   It is usually used with one or several mains specified on the command line.

-* :samp:`--distributed`

-  Also clean-up the sources on build slaves, see :ref:`Distributed_compilation`.

-* :samp:`--slave-env={name}`

-  Use `name` as the slave's environment directory instead of the default one.
-  This options is only used in distributed mode.

 * :samp:`--config={config project file name}`